-In this article, we will discuss the difference between reference and pointer in C++.
-Before discussing their differences, we must know about references and pointers in C++.
+In this post, we will explore the variance between reference and pointer in the C++ programming language.
+Prior to delving into their distinctions, it is essential to have a solid understanding of references and pointers in C++.

 What is a Reference in C++?